MatthewMacDonald-1/BLE-Bike-ERG/README.md

 # BLE Bike ERG

-A bluetooth enabled bike exercise program.
+A bluetooth low energy enabled bike exercise program.

+This program supports reading power, heart rate, and cadence sensor data, and can set the target power for trainers that support the BLE Fitness Training Machine Service (FTMS).

+This program also supports writing the the recorded workout data to both csv and fit files.

+## Workouts

+To add workouts or modify the workout list have a read of [Workouts.md](/Workouts.md)

 # Build